Arrest warrant issued after woman rejects mask at Texas bank

 GALVESTON, Texas (AP) — An arrest warrant was issued for a woman who refused to wear a mask at a Texas bank, saying to a police officer: “What are you going to do, arrest me?”

 Police have issued a warrant for the arrest of Terry Wright, 65, of Grants Pass, Oregon.
-The incident on Thursday at a Bank of America in Galveston was captured by the officer’s body camera, The Galveston County Daily News reports.
+The incident on Thursday at a Bank of America in Galveston was captured by the officer’s body camera, The Galveston County Daily News reported.

 Police say they’ve obtained an arrest warrant on resisting arrest and criminal trespassing charges.